Elysion (band): Someplace Better

 On 24 January 2014, Elysion released its new album called Someplace Better, produced by Mark Adrian at ARTemis Studios in Athens, Greece, mixed by Dan Certa (We Are The Fallen, Ben Moody, Seether) and mastered by David Collins (Black Sabbath, Alice Cooper, Mötley Crüe).
-Gustavo Sazes, who already worked for bands like Arch Enemy or Morbid Angel, is responsible for the cover artwork.
+Gustavo Sazes, who already worked for bands like Arch Enemy and Morbid Angel, is responsible for the cover artwork.

 Bring Out Your Dead

-On 8 February 2023, Elysion released Crossing Over, the first release of their new album Bring Out Your Dead set to be released on 17 March 2023.
+The band's third album Bring Out Your Dead was released on March 17, 2023.
+It was produced and mixed by Mark Adrian and mastered by Nasos Nomikos.
+Dimitris Tzortzis is responsible for the cover art.
+The first release, Crossing Over, came out on February 8, 2023, while Raid The Universe was released 19 days later, on February 27.
+All other songs were released along with the album.